openshift/managed-openshift-docs/README.md

 *For example*, to create a new title called `Release notes` copy the `template` folder within the `titles` folder and call it `release_notes`.

-**Make sure to preserve the symbolic links.
+**Make sure to preserve the symbolic links or add these links yourself.
 There are three symbolic links in this `template` folder.
 On a Mac, for example, use `cp -a template release_notes`.
 The use of `-a` preserves the symbolic links.**

 Then add and edit the files in this new `release_notes` folder.